 Bring the holiday down to their size with familiar favorites and kid-sized versions of traditional Thanksgiving dishes.

-To get the most out of your Thanksgiving budget, don't toss the leftovers, reuse them.
 Instead of simply reheating your leftovers for a second Thanksgiving dinner, getting creative can turn your leftovers into new family favorites.

 As you sit post-holiday meal, slumped in your chair all bloated and listless, the only words running through your head are, "Why did I eat so much?"
 But food comas are just another in the long list of holiday traditions.